|

 2. “I have other priorities right now.”

-It’s honest, and it reminds you what your time is worth.
+It is honest, and it reminds you that your time already belongs to something.

 3. “I can’t commit to that, but I hope it goes well.”